 The University of Pittsburgh Department of Anesthesiology is active in training the next generation of top researchers.
 Because our residents finish the vast majority of their required clinical work by their PGY-4 year, the last year of training is very flexible.
 One of the popular options available to our residents is a research elective (Resident Research Rotation Director: Tetsuro Sakai, MD, PhD), where up to six months can be spent pursuing the answers to clinical or basic science questions under the mentorship of our research-focused faculty.

 For those looking to go even further, we offer an anesthesiology-focused NIH T32 training grant (PI: Yan Xu, PhD), one of only 15 programs across the nation with this prestigious grant.
-We also offer the Charles W. Schertz Research Fellowship, an award that provides research training opportunities for graduates who intend to pursue an academic career.
 For interested and highly-motivated applicants, an integrated pathway has been developed that combines the anesthesiology residency, subspecialty clinical fellowship, and the T32 research fellowship - the Pittsburgh Academic Anesthesiology Scholars Track (PAAST).
 Further questions can be directed to David G. Metro, MD, Vice Chair for Education.